ciscoheat/sveltekit-flash-message/README.md

 </form>
 ```

 `updateFlash` can take a second parameter, which is used to run a function **before** updating, so navigation events will pass through before showing the flash message, for example.
-If you're using fetch, this is usually not needed:
+If you're using fetch, this is usually not needed.

 ### Fetch

-Since nothing on the page will update if you're using `fetch`, you **must** call `updateFlash` afterwards, both on v0.x and v1.0:
+Since nothing on the page will update if you're using `fetch`, you must call `updateFlash` afterwards, both on v0.x and v1.0:

 ```svelte
 <script lang="ts">